Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Techniques and interpretation of seismological, gravity and magnetic studies; geophysical determination of the structure of the crust, mantle and core; thermal budget of the earth and the driving forces for plate tectonics.

-surveys, students will become familiar with the use of geophysical methods in understanding
+geophysical surveys, students will become familiar with the use of geophysical methods

-the near surface.
-Students will gain field experience with seismic, gravity, magnetic
+in understanding the near surface.
+Students will gain field experience with seismic,

-and electrical geophysical techniques.
-We will utilise Web- and computer-based tutorial
+gravity, magnetic and electrical geophysical techniques.
+We will utilise Web- and

-sessions for reduction and interpretation of the local surveys.
-Using the knowledge
+computer-based tutorial sessions for reduction and interpretation of the local surveys.

-gained from local practical studies we then examine larger New Zealand and international
+Using the knowledge gained from local practical studies we then examine larger New

 The second aim of the course is to examine more deep-seated processes that govern the dynamic behaviour of the Earth.
 We shall investigate the physics of forces that drive core and mantle flow, earthquakes, mountain building and fluid flow.
 Simple modelling techniques are introduced so that students can perform simulations of the Earth's thermal and mechanical behaviour.
 Students who complete this course should have a working knowledge of the practical application of geophysical methods at scales appropriate for exploration of mineral resources, evaluation of petroleum basins and also to the larger scales of determination of Earth's structure.